 swx-perf

-For a quick view at the functionality and usage of swx-perf use -h or -help.
+For a quick view of the functionality and usage of swx-perf use -h or -help.

 $ swx-perf -h